chingking/HaloExchangeBenchmarks/README.md

 ===================
 Enter the gcl directory and create a "build" directory (the exact name matters).
 Locate the path to the boost headers.

 $ boost=<path-to-boost-headers>

-Enter the build directory and compile with
+Create and enter a build directory and compile with cmake

+$ cd gcl; mkdir build; cd build

 $ export CXX=CC (or any g++ compiler for non Cray machines)